 - I. Call to Order

 - II.
-Approval of November 19, 2024 Meeting Minutes
+Approval of November 19, 2024 Meeting MinutesThe minutes were approved.

 - III.
 Program and Course Proposals

-A) College of Education
+- A) College of Education

-- 1) Department of Sport Management, Wellness, and Physical Education - a) Health and Community Wellness BS
+- 1) Department of Sport Management, Wellness, and Physical Education

+- a) Health and Community Wellness BS

 The following changes are proposed to better prepare students for graduate school and the field.
 The new ABM pathway will be an additional option.